Learn how long it takes to drive from city to city when driving from Christchurch to Queenstown on the South Island of New Zealand.

 |Burkes Pass to Lake Tekapo||10 minutes|

-Please keep in mind that these times are based on the shortest possible time to drive without taking any breaks and while driving in good weather conditions at the maximum allowed speed limit on highways and in towns.
+Please keep in mind that these times are based on the shortest possible time to drive without taking any breaks and while driving in good weather conditions at the maximum speed limit allowed on highways and in towns.

-While I measured the (exact) times listed in this article while driving the route from Christchurch to Queenstown, if you want to know what the distances (in km) are between cities on the South Island of New Zealand and what approximate driving times would be, you can make use of the South Island driving distances page.
+While I measured the (exact) times listed in this article while driving the route from Christchurch to Queenstown, if you want to know what the distances are between cities on the South Island of New Zealand and what approximate driving times would be, you can make use of the South Island driving distances page.

 For ideas on what you could do or see between Christchurch and Queenstown, you can take a look at the activities listed for Day 1 through Day 6 in the article South Island 9-day itinerary: Mountain scenery.

 The following table lists the approximate driving times between cities or towns on a drive from Lake Tekapo to Queenstown.

 |From … to …||Driving time|

 |Lake Tekapo to Lake Pukaki||30 minutes|

 |Twizel to Omarama||20 minutes|